jonlaing/rationale/README.md

 Rationale
 ================================================================================

-Named after the well-known multi-tool brand, Gerber is inspired by [RamdaJS](http://ramdajs.com/).
+Rationale is inspired by [RamdaJS](http://ramdajs.com/).
 It is a collection of helper utility functions that are absent in the OCaml/ReasonML standard library.

 Note that not all of Ramda was ported over, as many of Ramda's utilities are making up for deficits in Javascript, which Reason doesn't have.
 Furthermore, many of the functions that operate on objects, simply don't make sense in Reason.